arkhn/fhir-pipe/GET_STARTED.md

 docker-compose up mongo
 ```

-Check that the container ports defined in `config.yml` match with those specified in `docker-compose.yml`
+Check that the container ports defined in `config.yml` match with those specified in `docker-compose.yml`.

+You'll also need to provide a token in `config.yml` for the graphql access.
+Contact us at [contact@arkhn.org](mailto:contact@arkhn.org?subject=Ask%20access%20to%20GraphQL%20api) to get one.

 ```
 vi config.yml